Azure/eno/docs/reconciliation/overrides.md

 # Overrides

+> ⚠️ This is an advanced Eno concept

-Overrides let you modify specific fields of a resource during reconciliation.
+Overrides modify specific fields of a resource during reconciliation without requiring resynthesis.
-These modifications are applied on top of the synthesized resource and can be conditional.
-Conditions are CEL expressions that are evaluated against the current state of the resource at reconciliation time.
+They apply conditional modifications on top of synthesized resources using CEL expressions evaluated against the resource's current state.

-This allows Eno synthesizers to specify basic runtime behavior without requiring resynthesis.

-> Overrides are applied during reconciliation, so in most cases they should be used alongside `eno.azure.io/reconcile-interval`.
+Overrides are applied during reconciliation, so in most cases they should be used alongside `eno.azure.io/reconcile-interval`.

 ```yaml
 annotations: